 The implementing regulations of the Americans with Disabilities Act (ADA) define service animals as:

 "any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”

 In July 2015, the U.S. Department of Justice issued a series of Questions and Answers about service animals.
 The Department of Justice indicated that the task performed by the service animal must be directly related to the person’s disability and the animal must be trained to take a specific action when needed to assist the person with a disability.
 Emotional support, therapy, comfort, or companion animals are not considered service animals under the ADA because these animals are not trained to perform a specific task.
 For more information, see Frequently Asked Questions about Service Animals and the ADA.

-Students bringing service animals to campus are encouraged to register with the Office of Disability Student Services.
+Students bringing service animals to campus are encouraged to register with the Accessibility Resources Office (ARO).

 Individuals with disabilities will be permitted to be accompanied by the service animal in the public areas of campus or any place where students are permitted to study, attend class or other programming, or within the residential life facilities and dining halls.
 Students requesting to have a service animal live with them in campus housing should contact Residential Life for more information.

 However, service animals on the Indiana State campus must be controlled by the individual with a leash, harness, or tether or be otherwise under the individual’s control through voice, signal, or other effective controls.
 Indiana State University reserves the right to remove a service animal if the service animal is out of the control of the handler or the service animal is not housebroken.

 Emotional support, therapeutic, or comfort animals may be allowed to reside with students living in an Indiana State University Residential Life facility.
 For more information, please see the Companion Animal Policy.